Mirko Chardin ’02 infuses school life with social justice

 “Being at Wheaton, a lot of us in the house grappled with impostor syndrome and that we weren’t supposed to be there,” Matos said.
 “Mirko was the one who helped us stay focused on what we hoped to achieve.”

 Basil El Halwagy ’01, another member of the Treehouse, seconded that, noting that Chardin was passionate about initiatives—and not typical college diversions like partying.

 “He was the voice of leadership.
 He was very apt at resolving disputes and providing guidance,” El Halwagy said.
 “He had an ability to really listen and hear what you were saying.”

 At the Treehouse, students cooked and shared meals together, organized spoken word events and fundraisers, and shared their art (Chardin also is a hip-hop artist).
 Matos recalled how Chardin would help him edit his short stories.

-One time, Chardin organized a potluck with public safety staff and former Wheaton president Dale Rogers Marshall.
+One time, Chardin organized a potluck with campus safety staff and former Wheaton president Dale Rogers Marshall.